Baker Mayfield Pays Up On Bet With Saquon Barkley [LOOK]

 “I’ll use it as motivation, but the more important thing is winning football games,” Mayfield said.
 “Yeah, it’s more frustrating than anything because Saquon, that’s my guy, and he’ll hold it over my head forever.
 But you know what?
 I’ll use that as motivation, and I’ll be better in the long run.”

-Most importantly, however, Mayfield help make the Browns relevant again, helping the team to a 7-8-1 record a year after a winless 0-16 campaign.
+Most importantly, however, Mayfield helped make the Browns relevant again, leading the team to a 7-8-1 record a year after a winless 0-16 campaign.

 Barkley had one of the most productive rookie running back seasons in NFL history, collecting 1,307 yards rushing and 11 touchdown to go with 721 receiving yards and four receiving touchdowns.